 Figure 2.
 Sample table for organizing data output in a spatial cueing experiment.
 The primary measure of interest is the reaction time on each trial.
-In addition, the Condition needs to be recorded in order to compare reaction time in Congruent and Incongruent trials, and the Letter Type and Response Given are necessary in order to evaluate response accuracy.
-It is also a good idea to record Letter Position to ensure that trials appear in the correct proportions.
+In addition, the condition needs to be recorded in order to compare reaction time in congruent and incongruent trials, and the letter type and response given are necessary in order to evaluate response accuracy.
+It is also a good idea to record letter position to ensure that trials appear in the correct proportions.

 Figure 3.
 A data table populated with results from 25 spatial cueing trials.
 The final column, labelled ‘Accuracy,’ was added after the experiment was completed, and a formula was used to automate an accuracy check.

 Figure 4.
 Reaction time results of a spatial cueing experiment.
-Participants generally responded more quickly in Congruent compared to Incongruent trials.
-In Congruent trials, the cue arrow pointed to the place where a letter eventually appeared.
-But in Incongruent trials, it pointed opposite.
+Participants generally responded more quickly in congruent compared to incongruent trials.
+In congruent trials, the cue arrow pointed to the place where a letter eventually appeared.
+But in incongruent trials, it pointed opposite.
 The difference in reaction times suggests that the arrow led participants to attend to the box pointed to by the arrow, allowing them to more quickly process and identify the letter when it appeared there.